LouisVraie/mooringProject/MooredBoats-Heatmap/MooringDetection/README.md

 ## Main files / folders of the project

 - `config/` : contains configurations files for YOLOv8 training
-- `data/` : all the data containing images and labels in the yolo format (download the orginal ones from OneDrive)
+- `data/` : all the data containing images and labels in the yolo format (download the original ones from OneDrive)
   - `data/images/` : folder containing folders with train or validation images
   - `data/labels/` : folder containing folders with train or validation labels of the related images of `data/images/`
 - `model/` : contains the best model